MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-is-shared-calling.md

 - If the resource account is using a Calling Plan service number, you must assign a Calling Plan license to the resource account to enable outgoing minute billing.

 - You must have Teams PowerShell Module version ??  to use the new -CsTeamsSharedCallingRoutingPolicy cmdlets.
+You will use these cmdlets to create and manage Shared Calling policies.
+For more information, see [Set up Shared Calling](set-up-shared-calling.md).

 ## Related topics